-Depending on the accreditation agreement, successful students could gain exemptions from some or all of the professional exams for the Core Principles (with the exception of CB3), Core Practices and Specialist Principles (SP) subjects.
+Depending on the accreditation agreement, successful students could gain exemptions from some or all of the professional exams for the Core Principles, Core Practices and Specialist Principles (SP) subjects.
 At present the IFoA does not offer exemptions from the Specialist Advanced series.